bsimovic/bejn-shader-presets/README.md

 - PSP - `handheld-psp`

 ## Ghosting
-Some games use ghosting properties of LCD displays or CRTs to blend shadows or create a motion blur effect (F-Zero, Pilotwings, Link's Awakening, etc.).
+Some games use ghosting properties of LCD displays or CRTs to blend shadows or create transparency effects (F-Zero, Pilotwings, Link's Awakening, etc.).
 For those games, you can PREPEND (Quick Menu -> Shaders -> Prepend Preset) the `motionblur/mix-frames.slangp` preset that is included with RetroArch.
 I have not included it in my default presets since not many games need it and it makes the experience blurry - so it's better to do it per-game.